Long-term prediction intervals with many covariates: Methods: Construction of prediction intervals

 \subsection{Bootstrap adjustment}

 In our actual implementation for real data, we propose a bootstrap adjusted version of the algorithm in Section \ref{ssc:withcov}.
 In the stationary bootstrap, one randomly draws a sequence of starting point uniformly from $\{1,2,\ldots,n\}$ and a sequence of Geometric random variable $L_1,L_2,\cdots$.
 Depending on the values of $L_i$ and the starting value, we draw a consecutive $L_i$-length block and then finally concatenate these blocks together to arrive at a replicated series of length $n$.
 Then finally we look at the final $m$ for each such series, whereas it is understandable that it was not particularly important to only look at the last $m$ since the starting point is uniform.
-We conjecture that this ensures consistency of the quantiles however providing some more dispersion to the average as with a nontrivial probability it concatenates blocks containing same elements and thus adding those covariances in the dispersion of the overall average.
-However, we postpone a rigorous theoretical justification of this innovative bootstrap technique to a future work since this paper focuses more on the exploration of the performance of LASSO fitted residuals.
+We conjecture that this ensures consistency of the quantiles despite providing some more dispersion to the average.
+This extra dispersion arises as this method concatenates blocks containing same elements with a nontrivial probability and thus adding those covariances in the dispersion of the overall average.
+We postpone a rigorous theoretical justification of this innovative bootstrap technique to a future work since this paper focuses more on the exploration of the performance of LASSO fitted residuals.
 For the convenience of the readers we summarize the algorithm down below:

 Our theoretical results are concerned with the consistency of the usual quantiles from the original series.
 But we conjecture that the stationary bootstrap technique to obtain the replicated series retains the asymptotic dependence structure of the original series and thus the quantiles of the $m$-length average from the original series and that from the final $m$ of the replicated series are close to each other.
 Additionally, using the Gaussian kernel density to obtain the kernel quantile estimator (See \citet{sm90}) further improves the performance in prediction.
 These adjustments are supported by the empirical evidence given in \citet{chudyold} in a univariate setup.